cmsc389T-spring22/Team1/Projects/P3/Team1_README.md

 ## Map class

 ### move(String name, Location loc, Type type)
+* **Description:** This method will update the Map and actually move the object associated with the name, location, and type to the new location.
+It will return true if the move worked successfully, and false otherwise.

 ### getLoc(Location loc)
 * **Description:** This functions checks what is at the current location, loc.
 It returns Empty, Pacman, Cookie, Ghost, or Wall.